Aakash457/Chat-with-PDF/README.md

 4. Ask questions in natural language about the loaded PDFs using the chat interface.

 ## Contributing
 This repository is intended for educational purposes and does not accept further contributions.
 Feel free to utilize and enhance the app based on your own requirements.

-## License
-The MultiPDF Chat App is released under the MIT License.
+Please consider starring and forking this GitHub repository.
+This project has been developed by Aakash Yadav.
+For any inquiries or further information, you can reach out via email at aakashyadav869386@gmail.com.
+Thank you!